Meeting-BaaS/sdk-generator/MIGRATION.md

 **Changes:**
 - All methods now return discriminated union responses
-- No more try/catch for API errors (they're returned in the response)
+- No more try/catch for API errors (they're returned to the caller in the response)
 - Parameter names changed to snake_case.
 - Response data is wrapped in `result.data`

 ### 3. Parameter Naming Convention